Jurchen unification: Rise of Nurhaci

 As of 1599, Nurhaci had control over the Hada, but allowed the Ming to invest their leaders with titles.
 Nurhaci also worked to unify the Jurchens as a people by tasking Erdeni Baksi and Dahai Jargūci with adapting the Mongol script to the Jurchen language.
 He also created the Eight Banners army system that would characterize Manchu military organization for the majority of their history.
 In 1601 he dispensed with pretenses and subjugated the Hada.
 The Hoifa followed in 1607 and a campaign against the Ula was begun in 1608.

 In 1603 the Jianzhou capital was moved to Hetu Ala due to water problems at the previous site.
 In 1605, Gwanghaegun of Joseon sent an expedition north which destroyed the Jurchen Holjaon tribe.
 The majority of Jurchens however ended up as part of Nurhaci's realm.
 The Wild Jurchens were defeated in 1611 and the Ula were incorporated in 1613.

-The last major Jurchen tribe, the Yehe, would not be subjugated until 1619, three years after Nurhaci declared himself khan of the Later Jin dynasty, also known as the Amaga Aisin Gurun.
+The last major Jurchen tribe, the Yehe, would not be subjugated until 1619, three years after Nurhaci declared himself khan of the Later Jin dynasty (or Amaga Aisin Gurun in Manchu).
+Meanwhile, he announced the Seven Grievances in 1618 and openly renounced Ming overlordship and started to fight against the Ming.
 The Yehe joined the Ming in fighting Nurhaci at the Battle of Sarhū, but they were defeated, and finally subjugated at the Battle of Xicheng a few months later.
+The Later Jin dynasty is considered the precursor to the Qing dynasty which would later conquer the Ming dynasty.